-The word 'love' is not a word many of us associate with 'work', as work is about function, purpose and necessity, while love is a blissful emotion associated with immense happiness.
+The word 'love' is not a word many associates with 'work', as work is about function, purpose and necessity.
+In contrast, love is a blissful emotion associated with immense happiness.

-Like the personal relationships we have in our lives, our relationship with our job can often present the same challenges and play the same role in influencing our day-to-day happiness.
+Like personal relationships, our relationship with our job can often present the same challenges.
+It plays the same role in influencing our day-to-day happiness.

 If you were asked to rate 'love' and 'work' on life's happiness barometer, it would be rare to find them on the same scale, but think about the 168 hours there are in a week and how many of those you spend working.
 So learning to love your day job is vital to achieving a happy balance both at and away from the office.